 Here are some tips on how to minimize the cost of getting your Private Pilot Certificate:

 - Schedule regular lessons.
-Four lessons a week is ideal, a minimum of two flight lessons plus two ground lessons a week (for 12 weeks) should be the norm.
-After the 12 weeks of ground, at least 2 – 3 flight lessons per week is desireable.
+Three lessons a week is ideal, a minimum of two lessons a week is necessary to make meaningful progress.
 The more often you fly up to a point, the more retention you have for each new lesson, so you will achieve more learning in fewer hours of training.

 - Study the material thoroughly before each lesson and arrive twenty minutes early for each flight so you can review and get your mind focused on flying by the time you meet with your instructor.
 This will make the lesson far more productive.

 - Ride along and observe other students training – this is very educational, fun and it is free!

 - Sit in the aircraft on the ramp when not flying and practice with your normal and emergency checklists for cockpit familiarization – this is also free!

 - Join AOPA (Aircraft Owners and Pilots Association) and get an AOPA credit card and use it for your training to receive points or cash back.

 - Come in well – rested for your lessons and not on an empty stomach.
 This will also make the lesson more productive and enjoyable.